mark-c-paul/Expense_Tracker_Renaissance/README.md

 ## Deployment

-After cloning the app, cd into the fronend directory to install the dependencies and build the app.
+After cloning the app, cd into the frontend directory to install the dependencies and build the app.
 Exit out into the project directory, install the dependencies and run both the backend and frontend simultaneously with npm run dev.